hpssjellis/tinyMLjs/ictp2023presentation.md

 QR Code is for this link <https://hpssjellis.github.io/tinyMLjs/public/acceleration/a00-best-acceleration.html> To the main acceleration TinyMLjs webpage

 TinyMLjs by Jeremy Ellis.
-Github Rofile at <https://github.com/hpssjellis>
+Github Profile at <https://github.com/hpssjellis>